Friendly, Up and Coming Murfreesboro, Tennessee Beckons to Retirees with its Friendly Folks, Mellow Pace and Quiet

 Cost of Living: Meets the National Average

 Friendly Murfreesboro (population 128,000) is 30 miles southeast of Nashville in central Tennesse and is a thriving city that has been named as a great place to live by several national publications.
-It started out in 1811 and was named after Hardy Murfee, a Revolutionary War hero.
+It started out in 1811 and was named after Hardy Murfree, a Revolutionary War hero.
 The one-time capital of Tennessee, Murfreesboro is today home to Middle Tennessee State University (25,000 students) but not overwhelmed by it.
 The city boasts enough cultural outlets and recreational venues to keep most retirees happy.

 The median home price is $410,000, and housing stock offers something for everyone.
 There are leafy, attractive neighborhoods in nearly all parts of town, although northern areas tend to have nicer homes.
 Apartments are also plentiful, too.

 Technically, Murfreesboro is a Nashville exurb.
-Despite its quick growth, it still has quiet country charm with plenty of parks and greenways.
+Despite its growth, it still has quiet country charm and is dotted with parks and greenways.
 Much of life revolves around church and related activities, and residents are a welcoming bunch.
 The city has a good selection of cafes and restaurants, and the Saturday farmers' market receives rave reviews.
 Music festivals, an arts center and top-notch cultural offerings from Middle Tennessee University ensure that there is always something to do.

 Thanks in part to its location along Interstate 24, Murfreesboro has also grown into a regional shopping hub with three large shopping malls.
 National retailers include Talbots, Dillard's, Target, Home Depot, Bed Bath and Beyond, two Wal-Marts and many more.

 Downtown's Public Square, with its distinctive architecture and antebellum courthouse, draws all sorts of folks.
 Daily walking tours are offered for those interested in the area's history.
 Cannonsburgh, a reconstructed, living history Southern village, gives history buffs even more to savor.
 Beyond town boundaries, rolling hills and scenic lakes greet anyone seeking a pleasant country weekend or just a relaxing afternoon outing.